Author: Anna Klas

 A Conversation with Hanuš Patera, the Student Council President

 The student council president holds immense responsibility and comes with high expectations.
 It evokes images of a resilient student leader, a champion for the unheard, and a key player in the complex realm of university governance.
-At the Aurora Student Council (ASC), Hanuš Patera exceeds the mere symbolism of the position; he personifies the virtues of unwavering commitment.
+In the Aurora Student Council (ASC), Hanuš Patera exceeds the mere symbolism of the position; he personifies the virtues of unwavering commitment.
 In this interview, we delve into the goals and aspirations of Hanuš for 2024, the council’s theme of diversity and inclusion, and insights on the student conference.

 About Hanuš Patera